Terms

 }

-The internal representation of n: my-nat is something like the below:
+The internal representation of n: my-nat is something like the following:

 Zero: